AndoryuRenoa/IsciTrimmer/README.md

 	at iscitrimmer.Trimmer.access$000(Trimmer.java:11)
 	at iscitrimmer.Trimmer$1.run(Trimmer.java:55)

 Solution would be to have thread helper that reinstates thread if this exception occurs.
-This is likely a problem with the awt clipboard API

 Previous Build (1.0) Notes: